-Step 4: (optional) Your screenshot has been saved.
-If you've chosen to edit the screenshot, it will now open in the screenshot editor window, where you can add arrows, lines, frames or text.
+Step 4: (optional) Your screenshot has been saved, and you can now edit or annotate the image: add arrows, lines, frames or text.
 After you're done, click Save As to save the edited screenshot.

 Where are the screenshots stored?